Skip to content

 Configure different package types (Box, Envelope, Pallet, etc.) according to each carrier’s needs.

-1. Navigate to Carrier Packages
+1. Navigate to Packaging

-2. Verify your permissions
+3. Verify your permissions

-Make sure you have Order_List_Processing_A level permissions with list capability.
+Make sure you have level permissions with list capability.
 If you don’t have permissions, you’ll be redirected to login.

 • Id: Unique package ID

-• Nick: Short name or package identifier
+• Nick/Code: Short name or package identifier

 • Description: Detailed package description

-• TypePackID: Package type (Box, Envelope, Pallet, etc.)
+• Type Pack: Package type name (Box, Envelope, Pallet, etc.)

 • Length: External length of the package